creitive/breadcrumbs/README.md

 ### Divider

-The default breadcrumb divider is `/`, which is the default used by Twitter Bootstrap.
+The default breadcrumb divider is `/`, which is the default used by [Twitter Bootstrap 2](http://getbootstrap.com/2.3.2/components.html#breadcrumbs).
 If you'd like to change it to, for example, `»`, you can just do:

 ```php
 $breadcrumbs->setDivider('»');